 Application process: important dates

-6 September 2017: Applications for both summer and spring Insight open
+Applications for both summer and spring Insight open: 3 September 2018

-10 December 2017: Applications for spring Insight close
+Applications for spring Insight close: 2 December 2018

-11 March 2018: Applications for summer Insight close
+Applications for summer Insight close: 17 March 2019

-We will give December/January assessment centre dates to applicants who would like to participate in our spring programme.
-If you would like to apply for our summer programme you may still be able to attend our assessment centre in December/January if spaces are available.
+We will give early assessment centre dates to applicants who would like to participate in our spring programme.
+If you would like to apply for our summer programme you may still be able to attend our early assessments if spaces are available.